APogue/APogue.github.io/pages/projects.md

 - Auditability — every classification includes an embedded justification block that can be independently reviewed
 - Scalability — the system is designed to process incidents efficiently, making multi-incident analysis feasible

-The automated AI workflow does not trade off quality for speed.
-It can scan hundreds of pages of case files without sacrificing evidentiary standards, and audit checks keep it accountable at every step.
+In practice, this means the workflow can handle complex case files with the same evidentiary care that would normally require extensive manual review.

 ### Open Methodology

-This framework was originally developed for Title VI contexts in higher education but the structure is also adaptable to other academic contexts such as Title IX accountability.
-Based on the Office of Civil Rights complaint log, this already gives the framework plenty to do.
+This framework is developed for Title VI contexts in higher education but the structure is also adaptable to other academic contexts such as Title IX accountability.
+Based on the Office of Civil Rights complaint log, this already provides plenty to do.

-- Transparent — the source code for any automated steps, the Claude API configuration, and the methodology for processing the system’s output data will be public and version-controlled
+- Transparent — the source code for automated steps, the Claude API configuration, and the methodology for processing the system’s output data will be public and version-controlled
 - Adaptable — all pilot-specific rules and configurations can be tailored to other academic settings
 - Reproducible — no incident-specific heuristics or hard-coding; all incident outputs can be regenerated using the same inputs
 - Evolving — the system is under development and welcomes community review, testing, and refinement

-By making each step explicit and verifiable, the methodology invites trust — not just in its findings, but in its process.
+By making each step explicit and verifiable, the methodology is open to validation of both its process and its findings.

 ## Methodological Principles